roochieng/roochieng/README.md

 - Built a web application that allows users to bookmark YouTube videos.
 - Implemented a responsive design using HTML, CSS, and JavaScript.
-- Deployed the app and integrated it with a MySQL database.
+- Deployed the app and integrated it with a MySQL database.<br>

 ### [Dynamic Web Scraper App](https://github.com/roochieng/aviator)
 *Python, Selenium, Excel*